Zach Putnam: Minor leagues

-Putnam was drafted by the Cleveland Indians in the fifth round of the 2008 Major League Baseball Draft.
+Putnam was drafted by the Cleveland Indians in the fifth round of the 2008 Major League Baseball draft.
 He spent the next four seasons in the Indians' minor league system: 2008 with the Mahoning Valley Scrappers, 2009 with the Kinston Indians and Akron Aeros, 2010 with the Aeros and Columbus Clippers, and 2011 with the Clippers.
 In 2011, Putnam had a 6–3 record and a 3.65 ERA in 44 games.

 Major leagues

 Putnam was a September call-up, and made his major league debut on September 13, 2011.
-In 2011 for the Indians, Putnam went 1–1 with a 6.41 ERA in eight games.
+In eight appearances for the Indians during his rookie season, Putnam logged a 1–1 record with a 6.41 ERA and nine strikeouts.

 Colorado Rockies

 On January 20, 2012, Putnam was traded to the Colorado Rockies in exchange for Kevin Slowey.
 Putnam spent most of 2012 with the Triple-A Colorado Springs Sky Sox, but did pitch in two games with the Rockies.